 Initially, a joint quits moving well.
 This doesn’t cause too many problems at a young age, but if it is left uncorrected, inflammation eventually builds to a point where it is uncomfortable for a dog to fully engage a joint.
 When this happens, a pet owner might notice that a dog doesn’t want to use stairs anymore or really struggles to get comfortable in any position.

 Over time, this discomfort starts to affect the muscles.
 If a dog finds it painful to walk, or to get up from lying down, he will not do it.
 The muscles start to atrophy, and even more stress is placed on the joints because there’s less muscle to support them.
-The old adage “Use it or lose it” applies here—a dog will certainly lose muscle tone if she doesn’t use it.
+The old adage “Use it or lose it” applies here.
+A dog will certainly lose muscle tone if she doesn’t use it.
 This becomes cyclical: The discomfort leads to less movement and more muscle wasting, which leads to even less movement and even more muscle wasting.

 This cycle also contributes to arthritis.
 Arthritis is the result of chronic inflammation and abnormal stress on a joint; it is caused by abnormal biomechanics over a long period of time.
 A subluxation left uncorrected is exactly this.
 The lack of normal motion in the joint will lead to an inability to pump inflammation away.
 The longer the inflammation sits there, the more it eats away at cartilage.
 In addition, this loads a joint up with abnormal stress, and combined, these factors progressively lead to arthritis.

-The great thing about animal chiropractors is that they are trained to find and correct subluxations, which will help alleviate many of the problems senior dogs deal with.
+The great thing about dog chiropractors is that they are trained to find and correct subluxations, which will help alleviate many of the problems senior dogs deal with.
 An adjustment will restore normal motion to a joint.
 Restoring motion allows joints to pump inflammation away.
 With a decrease in inflammation, there’s a decrease in pain.
 When the pain is gone, the dog is more much more mobile and willing to be active.
 This will lead to increased muscle tone.

-How Do I Find an Animal Chiropractor?
+How Do I Find a Dog Chiropractor?

 There are two routes to becoming an animal chiropractor.
 Practitioners must first complete veterinary or chiropractic school and receive a doctorate.
 After that, they attend additional training for animal chiropractic at a different program that includes both textbook and hands-on curricula.
 At the end of training, they have an opportunity to certify with one of the major boards, among them the American Veterinary Chiropractic Association and the International Veterinary Chiropractic Association.